myoperator/crm/README.md

 ### Implement Refresh token mechanism
 Once you extend this class, you get access to several methods, which will help you get access token and refresh token.
-You will need to implement `refreshToken()` method for your CRM controller to tell how to refresh token work from your crm provider.
+You will need to implement `refreshToken()` method for your CRM controller to tell how to refresh token from your crm provider.

 ```php
 use \MyOperator\Crm\CrmProvider;